10 Best Things to Do in Great Sand Dunes National Park & Preserve

 I say this because only a fraction of park visitors know that it’s possible to drive the first 1.1 miles (1.8 km) on the Medano Pass Primitive Road without a high-clearance 4WD vehicle to get to the Sand Pit Trailhead, meaning that this area of Great Sand Dunes National Park feels like a hidden gem in comparison to others!

-Therefore, I highly recommend making your way down to the Point of No Return, hiking the Sand Pit Trail with a sled, and enjoying some of the least-crowded dunes in the park!
+This is all to say, I highly recommend making your way down to the Point of No Return, hiking the Sand Pit Trail with a sled, and enjoying some of the least-crowded dunes that the park has to offer!

 Read My Separate Post: Sand Pit Trail